- Canada is a federation of ten provinces & three territories

 - It is a multicultural country and is considered to be a safe, clean and peaceful country

-- Canada has been ranked as one of best place to live on the globe according to the United Nations and is the second largest country in world after Russia
+- Canada has been ranked as one of the best place to live on the globe according to the United Nations and is the second-largest country in the world after Russia

 - Canada is a geographically vast country and offers diverse cultures within its borders

 Major Regions/ Cities

 Canada’s capital is Ottawa, but the largest city in Canada is Toronto (ON, Canada), following by Montréal & Quebec City (QC, Canada) and then Vancouver (BC, Canada).
 Other major cities in Canada are: Victoria (BC, Canada), Abbotsford, BC, Edmonton (AB, Canada), Calgary (AB, Canada) and Winnipeg (MB, Canada), Charlottetown, PEI, Halifax, NS.
 The Largest province in Canada is Quebec.
 However the largest population is in Ontario with capital city of Toronto whose population is almost half of the population in Ontario.

 - British Columbia: Gordon Campbell

 - New Brunswick: Shawn Graham